 - Select Edit beside the closed IEP. - Remove the date from the Plan closed on box. - Click the Next button at the bottom.
-This will save the entry. - Click the Exit Wizard link. - Click Okay when the system warns about closing the exit wizard without saving.
-By clicking the next button prior to selecting the exit wizard, changes were saved. - The Plan Status will then read as OPEN.
+This will save the entry. - Click the Exit Wizard link. - Click Okay when the system warns about closing the exit wizard without saving. - The Plan Status will then read as OPEN.